Hes-Siemelink/instacli/README.md

 Instantly create CLI applications with light scripting in Yaml!

 Use Instacli to quickly automate or prototype light tasks like testing out APIs.
 Sprinkle in some user interaction.

 As-code, but without the complexity of actual code.

 ## Full Example

-Get a flavor of instacli with this example file `greeting.cli`:
+Get a flavor of Instacli with this example file `greeting.cli`:

 <!-- yaml instacli before
 ${input}: